biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 </table>
 </div>

 The BNs shown above are five possible examples of BNs with three random variables.
-The following some graph therapy definitions that will be useful when talking about BNs:
+The following are some graph therapy definitions that will be useful when talking about BNs:
 <ol>
   <li><b>Node:</b> The circles (with text) shown in the above graphs.</li>
   <li><b>Edge:</b> The arrows between two nodes of the graph.
 The arrows represent the conditional dependencies between the random variables; the direction of the arrow is often based on causal dependency, but this is not necessary in BN.